 Provide quality nutrition and health care interventions at all life stages.
 The Philippine Plan of Action for Nutrition (PPAN) will continue to prioritize the selected 32 provinces (as determined by the Human Development and Poverty Reduction Cluster) with the highest rates of poverty in its interventions and to pay greater attention to stunting and teenage pregnancy.
-LGUs, in coordination with the DOH and National of this indicator was changed accordingly.
-The 2019 PNHA was released in October 2020.
+LGUs, in coordination with the DOH and National

-&lt;sup>9 Due to low condom use, those who have not started treatment could still inadvertently pass the infection to others, thus, the number of HIV cases diagnosed per year is expected to grow.
-The Philippine National Health Accounts (PNHA) was revised based on the National Accounts, with 2018 as base year.
+9 Due to low condom use, those who have not started treatment could still inadvertently pass the infection to others, thus, the number of HIV cases diagnosed per year is expected to grow.
+10 The Philippine National Health Accounts (PNHA) was revised based on the National Accounts, with 2018 as base year.
 With this, baseline data